Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The Listener responds with the following:

 - Version: 5
-- Encryption Field: Advertised cipher family and block size.
+- Encryption Field: Advertised cipher family and block size
 - Extension Field: SRT magic code 0x4A17
 - Handshake Type: INDUCTION
 - SRT Socket ID: Socket ID of the Listener